LIS 415: Information Organization

 Joudrey, The Organization of Information, Chapter 8

-Meissner, Arranging and Describing Archives and Manuscripts, Chapters 2 & 3 and examples
+Meissner, Arranging and Describing Archives and Manuscripts, Chapters 2 and 3 and examples

 Joudrey, The Organization of Information, Chapter 9